Links to Other Sites

 Nomad Rugs Christopher Wahlgreen, San Francisco.
 On-line catalog of tribal, village and cottage-industry rugs.

-Nomadenschätze Arlette Bollag and Toni Hutmacher, Zurich.
+Nomadenschätze Arlette Bollag, Zurich.
 Nomadic treasures: antique kilims, tribal rugs and textiles from Anatolia, Iran and Central Asia.

 The Tribal Eye New York.
 Peter Davies' website with a wide variety of collectible kilims, primarily Turkish.